-This article will introduce you to new cutting-edge fuzzing technologies and show how fuzzing can help you build more secure software.
+This article will introduce you to a new approach for automated security testing and will demonstrate how fuzz testing can help you build more secure software.
 You will learn about recent developments in fuzzing from first-hand sources and will be able to compare different types of fuzzing engines based on their technical features.

 So let's start with an overview of fuzzing as compared to other software testing methods and an introduction into code coverage and feedback-based fuzzing.

 If you are a software developer, you most likely already know the difference between unit, integration, system and acceptance tests (Diagram 1).
 If that is the case, you can skip reading this section and move on to the more “fuzzy” parts.
 If not, read on for a quick recap.

 In case you are a fan of test-driven development (like we are), you know that for every new feature that you add to your software, you should first create a corresponding unit test.
 A unit test verifies the correctness of a relatively isolated software unit, such as a class, by testing every method that it offers.
 It usually does so by executing the functions under test with pre-defined, limited sets of inputs, which should lead to defined behaviors or outputs.
 If these expected outputs do not match the actual output during the execution, the unit test fails.

 Here is a simple example in C++ (taken from the documentation of the unit test framework Catch ).
 Say you have written a function to calculate factorials and now you want to test it.

 TEST_CASE creates a new unit test case, that can later be executed form the framework.
 REQUIRE defines an assertion that has to evaluate to true in order for the test to pass.

 An integration test does something very similar but on a higher level of software architecture.
 While unit tests should have no dependencies to code outside of the unit under test, these dependencies are the focus of integration testing.
 But just like in unit testing, sets of inputs and expected outputs have to be defined by the developer to ensure that the different software modules interact like they are designed to.